PhuriphatiZAMU/OOP-2.1-2025/README.md

 ## 🎯 Learning Outcomes

-Through hands-on practice in this project, I developed:

 - ✅ Stronger understanding of OOP and Java syntax
 - ✅ The ability to break problems into modular methods
 - ✅ Confidence in using arrays and string handling techniques